 British Chelonia Group

 The BCG has been a Registered Charity for over 30 years, having grown from a small group of enthusiasts to become the leading charity in the UK promoting the care and conservation of chelonia.
-They have raised over a quarter of a million pounds for their appeals, supporting conservation projects and zoo initiatives all over the world, and have a worldwide membership.
+They have raised over half a million pounds for their appeals, supporting conservation projects and zoo initiatives all over the world, and have a worldwide membership.

 They hold two symposia each year in different parts of the country, giving members and non-members alike the opportunity to listen to and meet experts such as vets, conservationists, zookeepers and experienced hobbyists.